SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 ``bankprograms`` directory.
 Please copy them, run them and improve them - and in the tradition of open-source software suggest your modifications to the SimPy users list.
-Object-orented versions of all the models are included in the same directory.
+Object-orented versions of all the models are included in the bankprobrams_OO sub directory.

 A simulation should always be developed to answer a specific question;
 in these models we investigate how changing the number of bank servers or tellers might affect the waiting time for customers.

 .. index:: bank 01